 If you haven’t checked out the spider with the light up eyes you should definitely do that.
-That project has a bit more background and explanation.
+I discuss more of the details there.
 You can find out a lot about this type of project and so much more in STEAM Kids.
 This would also make another great gift kit.

 - C 2032 Batteries (1 for each spider)